GStreamer/gstreamer/markdown/tutorials/basic/time-management.md

 skip to a different position using a seek.

-In the previous tutorials, once we had the pipeline setup and running, our main function just sat and waited to receive an ERROR or an EOS through the bus.
-Here we modify this function to periodically wake up and query the pipeline for the stream position, so we can print it on screen.
-This is similar to what a media player would do, updating the User Interface on a periodic basis.
+In the previous tutorials, once we had the pipeline setup and running, our main function just sat and waited to receive an `ERROR` or an `EOS` through the bus.
+Here, we modify this function to periodically wake up and query the pipeline for the stream position, so we can print it on the screen.
+This is similar to what a media player would do, updating the user Interface on a periodic basis.

 Finally, the stream duration is queried and updated whenever it changes.